 B i o g r a p h y

 Highlights this season include Savitri’s debut as soloist with the Budapest Festival Orchestra, and a CD recording with the Kaleidoscope Chamber Collective for Chandos of music by Samuel Coleridge-Taylor.
-Over the last two years Savitri has collaborated with the renowned sarod players Amaan Ali & Ayaan Ali Bangash at The Times Swarsangam Music Festival, taken part in a British Council chamber project in Qatar, given a series of concerts in China, and worked closely with a youth orchestra, within their community in Balanyá, Guatamala.
+Over the last few years Savitri has collaborated with the renowned sarod players Amaan Ali and Ayaan Ali Bangash at The Times Swarsangam Music Festival in Bangalore, India, led in a British Council chamber project in Qatar, given a series of recitals in China, and worked closely with a youth orchestra, within their community in Balanyá, Guatamala.
 In 2019 she undertook a residency at the Edinburgh Fringe Festival performing the complete Beethoven Violin Sonatas with pianist Richard Uttley.

-Savitri studied at Oxford University, the Guildhall School of Music and Drama with David Takeno, and the Universität der Künste Berlin with Nora Chastain.
-She was selected for representation by Young Classical Artists Trust (YCAT) between 2015 and 2021.
+Savitri studied at Oxford University, the Guildhall School of Music & Drama, and the Universität der Künste Berlin with David Takeno and Nora Chastain.
+She was represented by the Young Classical Artists Trust (YCAT) between 2015 and 2021.
 After several years in Berlin, she is now based in Munich.

 Savitri plays on a Matteo Goffriller violin on generous loan from the Aidan Woodcock Charitable Trust.